 We may decide to acquire one or more businesses affiliated with our sponsor, holders of founder shares, or our officers and directors.
 Our officers and directors also serve as officers and board members of other entities.
 Such entities may compete with us for business combination opportunities.
-The holders of founder shares and our officers and directors are not currently aware of any specific opportunities for us to consummate a business combination with any entities.
-Although we will not be specifically focusing on, or targeting, any transaction with any affiliated entities, we would pursue such a transaction if we determined that the targeted affiliated entity met our criteria for a business combination" and the transaction was approved by a majority of our disinterested directors.
+The holders of founder shares and our officers and directors are not currently aware of any specific opportunities for us to consummate a business combination with any entities with which they are affiliated, and there have been no preliminary discussions concerning a business combination with any such entity or entities.
+Although we will not be specifically focusing on, or targeting, any transaction with any affiliated entities, we would pursue such a transaction if we determined that the targeted affiliated entity met our criteria for a business combination and the transaction was approved by a majority of our disinterested directors.
 Despite our agreement to obtain an opinion from an independent investment banking firm regarding the fairness to our stockholders from a financial point of view of a business combination with one or more businesses affiliated with our executive officers, directors or holders of founder shares, potential conflicts of interest still may exist and, as a result, the terms of the business combination may not be as advantageous to our public stockholders as they would be absent any conflicts of interest.